 Is there any restriction on nationality or gender?

-To further the competition's diversity goals, some preference will be given to women, minorities, students from majors outside computer science, and students at the sophomore or junior level.
-But there is no "quota," and any undergraduate who meets the requirements stated on the competition home is invited to apply.
+No. To further the competition's diversity goals, some preference will be given to students historically underrepresented in STEM including women, students from majors outside computer science, and students at the sophomore or junior level.
+There is no "quota."
+Any undergraduate who meets the requirements stated on the competition home is invited to apply.

 Do I have to be a member of ACM or SIGHPC to apply?

 No, applicants do not have to be members of any group in order to apply.